-Consult your plans carrier documentation for details as to whether your child can participate in a particular benefit program and any limits on such participation.
+Section 14 describes whether your spouse and or child can participate in a particular benefit program.
+Section 14 also describes any limits on such participation.
 For example, children covered under the Medical benefit program generally can be covered until the end of the month during which they reach age 26.
 However, coverage may end earlier for other benefits (or may not be available at all).
+For specifics on eligibility for each benefit offered refer to Section 14.
+Note that the definition of dependent may be different for the different benefits offered under the Plan.

-You cannot be covered both as an employee and as a dependent under the Plan.
+You cannot be covered both as an employee and as a dependent under the plan.

-Full Time Status and the Affordable Care Act
+Full Time Status and the ACA

-Under the Affordable Care Act (ACA), employers are required to report specific benefits information to IRS on "full-time" employees as defined by the ACA.
+Under the ACA, employers are required to report specific benefits information to IRS on "full-time" employees as defined by the ACA.
 A "full-time" employee is generally an employee who works on average 130 hours per month.
-Employers may also face penalties if they do not offer major medical coverage to substantially all full-time employees or if they coverage they offer is unaffordable or does not meet a minimum value standard.
-The Company determines full-time status using the monthly method.
+Employers may also face penalties if they do not offer major medical coverage to substantially all full-time employees or if the coverage they offer is unaffordable or does not meet a minimum value standard.
+The Company determines full-time status using the Monthly method.
 ACA full-time status is not a guarantee of major medical benefits eligibility.
 Benefits eligibility is described in Section 14.